Discursive Voter Models on the Supercritical Scale-Free Network: Introduction

-It is widely believed that the network would continue to be fast-mixing through the whole supercritical region.
-Hence, we can fairly confidently conjecture that the exponents we prove for the region $\{ \beta \geq 2 \}$ wouldn't change for all smaller $\beta$ in the region $\{\gamma>\nicefrac{1}{2}\}$.
+To show our results for the parameter values with $\beta+2\gamma>1$ but without the conditions of Assumption \ref{assumption_large_beta}, we would need a bound on the mixing time for the VSRW on a graph with no Erd\H{o}s-R\'enyi subgraph.
+Still, it is widely believed that the network would continue to be fast-mixing through the whole supercritical region, and therefore we can fairly confidently conjecture that the exponents we prove for the region $\{ \beta \geq 2\log 2 \}$ wouldn't change for all smaller $\beta$ in the region $\{\gamma>\nicefrac{1}{2}\}$. \end{remark}